 Novartis recognizes that water is a valuable resource which needs to be used responsibly particularly in regions of the world where water is scarce.
 Water recycling and practices of water savings are therefore a priority for our operations.
 We closely monitor all water streams into and out of our sites, which helps ensure effective management of water resources and costs.
 Sites are encouraged to use water from underground or surface sources for cooling because this can save energy in areas where water is abundant.
 However, we take care to do this in a sustainable way and without impact to the environment.

 A major area of concern on water quality is the prevention of pharmaceuticals entering the aquatic environment.
 The majority of pharmaceuticals in the environment are a result of excretions of treated patients and improper disposal of unused or expired medicine.
 However, relatively small quantities can come from drug manufacturing effluents and R&D facilities.
-We regularly monitor the levels of active pharmaceutical ingredients (APIs) in Novartis effluents and in the aquatic environment as a result of Novartis activities.
-Since 2016, all sites generating wastewater, which potentially includes APIs, conduct a detailed assessment of their effluent and implement mitigation plans, where relevant.
+We actively manage pharmaceutical discharges, including antibiotics, from our own and our supplier production sites. our progress is included in the AMR Industry Alliance report and the Access to Medicine Foundation AMR Benchmark report.

 All new products undergo a regulatory assessment for potential long-term environmental risks and our legacy products run through a targeted assessment to prioritize pharmaceuticals for further environmental testing.
-In addition, Novartis participates in the Intelligent Assessment of Pharmaceuticals in the Environment, a project (funded by Innovative Medicines Initiative) which is developing a framework to identify the potential risk of pharmaceuticals to the natural environment and methods to perform appropriate environmental assessments.
-This predictive tool will be applicable for new and existing products and will support the continuous scientific and political discussion worldwide.
+In addition, Novartis participated successfully in the iPiE project (Intelligence-led Assessment of Pharmaceuticals in the Environment), funded by the Innovative Medicines Initiative (IMI).
+This project developed a framework to identify the potential risk of pharmaceuticals to the natural environment and methods to prioritize legacy pharmaceuticals for targeted environmental risk assessment.

 Novartis also recommends to patients and consumers of pharmaceutical and medicinal products to dispose of any unused or expired medicinal product or waste material in accordance with local requirements as well as disposal instructions on the patient information materials provided with the product.